natjiazhan/natjiazhan.github.io/_posts/2025-05-13-summer-project-ideas.md

 ---

-Considering my interests as well as my closeness to Intel and TSMC fabs, I think the combination of The first and third project ideas would be best.
-It involves machine learning, architecture implementation on FPGA, and the semiconductor industry failure analysis tool, TDR.
-The completion of this project will expand my knowledge in all these fields which will make me more competitive for a wide range of internships int the future.
+Considering my interests and my geographical proximity to Intel and TSMC fabs, I think a combination of the first and third project ideas would be best.
+This project will involve machine learning, architecture implementation on FPGA, and the semiconductor industry failure analysis tool, TDR.
+The completion of it will expand my knowledge in all these fields which will make me more competitive for a wide range of internships in the future.